 - Average depreciation, based on 14,000 miles

-Unless your employees are actually experiencing last year’s average costs, driving around 14,000 miles, and experiencing the average depreciation on their vehicle, you are not accurately reimbursing employees using the IRS mileage rate.
+Unless your employees are actually experiencing last year’s average costs, driving around 14,000 miles, and experiencing the average depreciation on their vehicle, the IRS rate will not accurately reimburse your employees.

-Low-mileage drivers in particular are acutely aware of the inequity of the government mileage rate and will accumulate or report the amount they believe will deliver a fair reimbursement.
-But mid-level and high-mileage drivers can also be motivated to drive extra miles to boost their take-home pay, reducing your ability to control costs.
+Low-mileage drivers are acutely aware of the inequity of the government mileage rate and will accumulate or report the amount they believe will deliver a fair reimbursement.
+But mid-level and high-mileage drivers can also be motivated to drive extra miles to boost their take-home pay.

 The best way to control costs is to provide a mileage rate that does not reward employees for driving more miles.
-Employees need a rate that is accurate and based on actual costs.
-The rate should be a break-even rate that adjusts each month with gas prices for each employee as well as the costs they experience within their territories.
+Employees need a rate that is accurate and based on actual costs, adjusted for regional differences.
+The rate should be a break-even rate that adjusts each month with gas prices.

-2. Standardize the vehicle used to calculate mileage reimbursements, not the mileage rate itself.
+2. Standardize the vehicle – NOT the mileage rate.

-Different employees incur different ranges of business vehicle expenses based on territory size, geographically-sensitive cost differences, and vehicle choice.
+Different employees incur different business vehicle expenses based on territory size, regional cost differences, and vehicle choice.
 They cannot control the first two factors, so the employer should factor those in.
-But neither should the employer be required to subsidize the added costs of a particularly expensive vehicle to own and operate.
-Hence the standardized vehicle for rate calculations.
+But neither should the employer be required to subsidize the added costs of a particular vehicle.

 Once you choose a standard vehicle, such as a mid-size sedan, you calculate the expected annual costs for that vehicle driven within the range of annual miles most likely for your drivers.
-You then adjust those annual costs up or down based on the regionally-sensitive cost differences (i.e. gas, insurance, maintenance, taxes/fees) experienced by each employee (or group of employees).
+You then adjust those annual costs up or down based on the regionally-sensitive cost differences (i.e. gas, insurance, maintenance, taxes/fees).
 Once you calculate the expected annual costs, you can turn that number into a mileage rate, one that can be adjusted over time as you get more accurate data or as expenses change.

 If you're willing to take an extra step, it can make your reimbursements even more accurate by dividing vehicle costs into two categories: costs of ownership (fixed) and costs of operation (variable).
-But that's for a different blog post.
+Reimburse these separately.